Frequently Asked Questions

 Does my idea need to be completely new or original?

 It is fine to submit an idea or approach developed and/or submitted elsewhere.
-However, we require that any research or other sources used in your submissions be appropriately cited; if you reference someone else’s thinking, be sure to give that person credit!
+However, we require that you include citations for any research or other sources used in your submission.
+If you reference someone else’s thinking, be sure to give that person credit!
 Plagiarism will result in immediate disqualification.

 Does my proposed solution need to be a non-profit?